IvanMurzak/WordPress-VPS/README.md

 - ✔️ `HTTPS` create and auto-renewal
   - ✔️ `SSL certificate` with auto-renewal
   - ✔️ `Let's Encrypt` as a certificate authority
-  - ✔️ `CertBot` as a certificate creating and renewing tool
+  - ✔️ `CertBot` as a certificate-creating and renewing tool
 - ✔️ `Docker` as a containerization platform
 - ✔️ `NGINX` as a web server

 ## Requirements

-- 🔴 Own a domain name, default one from any VPS hosting services also works.
+- 🔴 Own a domain name, a default one from any VPS hosting service also works.
 - 🔴 Verified Linux OS:
   - ✔️`Ubuntu 20.04`, ✔️`Ubuntu 21.04`, ✔️`Ubuntu 22.04`, ✔️`Ubuntu 23.04`
   - ✔️`Fedora 37`, ✔️`Fedora 38`